ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-07-28-GPUServerBuild.md

 > - In *2020*, AMP became a core function [*torch.cuda.amp*](https://pytorch.org/docs/stable/amp.html) in PyTorch since version 1.6.
 > - In *2023*, the latest NVIDIA H100 even added support for FP8

-4. Federated learning is one of my research interest.
-Having multiple GPUs can help me setup a virtual training/benching environment in one machine.
+4. Federated learning is one of my research interests.
+Having multiple GPUs can help me set up a virtual training/benching environment in one machine.

 5. Last but not least, it's cheaper.

 ## Motherboard

-I needed a motherboard which can support 4 GPUs.
-It was a little different from my previous experience with build a gaming PC so I'd like to briefly show my research results.
-In order to have [PCI-e x 16] x 4 or more, you would typically want to serach for workstation / server motherboards.
+I needed a motherboard that can support 4 GPUs.
+It was a little different from my previous experience with building a gaming PC so I'd like to briefly show my research results.
+To have [PCI-e x 16] x 4 or more, you would typically want to search for workstation / server motherboards.
 For this build, here is my priorities: `[PCI-e x 16] x4` > `CPU Cores` = `RAM Size` > `NVME Disk Slotes` > `STAT/SAS Ports` = `10Gb Ethernet`

-As a novice in building server, server motherboards have some really interesting features, such as Intelligent Platform Management Interface ([IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface)), that I'd like to try.
-So I decided to go with server motherboard.
-Due to the budget, I wanted to use a set of retied (but not too old) server motherboard and CPU.
+As a novice in building servers, server motherboards have some really interesting features, such as Intelligent Platform Management Interface ([IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface)), that I'd like to try.
+So I decided to go with the server motherboard.
+Due to the budget, I wanted to use a set of retired (but not too old) server motherboards and CPUs.

 Here is the list: